 Your Houston Address Has a Risk Score

-1 in 154 is the city average.
-Your address has its own number.
+272 homicides is the city total.
+Your address has its own exposure.
 SafeScore uses HPD incident data to generate a crime risk score specific to your block — not the citywide average.
 Know the actual risk before you sign a lease or close a deal.

 Score Your Address →Frequently Asked Questions